 Many people look at their social media notifications before going to bed and right after getting up.
 The act might seem trivial, but it creates a lot of stress in our sub-conscience.

-We feel connected in our beds, preventing our minds from fully shutting down at night.
+We feel connected in our beds, preventing our minds from shutting down at night.
 And this internal stress hampers the quality of our sleep.

 Aside from better sleep, digital detoxes have various other health benefits.